oktadev/okta-blog/_source/_posts/2020-08-14-spring-gateway-patterns.md

 }
 ```

-Note that the 'WebClient' is making a synchronous call, as we invoke `response.block()` to get the pricing result.
+Note that the `WebClient` is making a synchronous call, as we invoke `response.block()` to get the pricing result.
 This is the expected approach for non-reactive applications.

 Modify the `CartController` to request pricing when creating a cart: